Easy Glazed Balsamic Chicken (6 ingredients)

 What to expect

-Easy: This flavorful and super easy chicken recipe uses simple ingredients.
+Easy: This flavorful and super easy balsamic glazed chicken recipe uses simple ingredients.
 The cook time is probably too long for busy weeknights, but fine for a delicious meal on weekends.

-Flavorful: The glaze is made with tangy ketchup, sweet honey and sharp balsamic vinegar that simmers until it thickens and coats the juicy chicken giving it incredible flavor.
+Flavorful: The glaze is made with tangy ketchup, sweet honey and a good quality balsamic vinegar that simmers until it thickens and coats the juicy chicken giving it incredible flavor.
 It takes boring baked chicken to a whole new level.

 Ingredients – tailored to your taste